 Reality: Even with real-time sync, each platform processes updates on its own schedule.
 What you control is how quickly you send the updates, not how quickly they’re applied.

 The secret sauce?
 Conflict resolution.
-What happens when your central system says you’re open until 8 PM, but a manual update on Yelp says 9 PM?
-You need clear rules: Does the most recent update win?
+What happens when your central system says you’re open until 8 PM but a manual update on Yelp says 9 PM?
+You need clear rules: does the most recent update win?
 Does the central system always override?
 Or do you flag conflicts for manual review?

-Key features to look for in a management system:
+Features to look for in a management system:

 - Centralised dashboard (because nobody wants 50 browser tabs open)